Meet the 12 finalists at ShowStoppers’ LaunchIt startup competition at CES

 The plan is to ship the device in the first week of March.
 It’ll retail for between $99 and $119.

 For now, the Kiddo can only talk to iOS.
-Good Parents don’t use Android.
-The company, which has already raised about $2 million, has teamed up with insurance companies in the US and Asia.
+The company, which has already raised about $2 million, has teamed up with insurance companies in the U.S. and Asia.

 HoloLamp